Home / Advanced Search

 The International Conference on Computational & Experimental Engineering and Sciences, Vol.25, No.3, pp. 1-1, 2023, DOI:10.32604/icces.2023.010514

 Abstract Impact phenomenon is a complicated mechanical problems frequently encountered in our daily life, especially in the military field.
 Numerical manifold method (NMM) is a novel numerical theory which is proposed based on dual-topology to solve the continuous-discontinues displacement field in both static and dynamic mechanical problems.
 In the present work, the 3D-NMM program framework enriched with the cover-based contact theory is developed to simulate the impact mechanical problems.
 Classic Taylor rod experiments with different length-diameter ratios and hitting velocities (150-250m/s) are systematic conducted with ourselves code.
-The simulation shows that as the impact speed increasing, the plastic deformation of the… More >
+The simulation shows that as the impact speed increasing, More >

 • Open Access